about | landscape art | pigment print

 Windsor Artist Collective, Brownlow Hall

-Collaboration with Durham University BioSciences Institute with Professor Andrew Krause on Alan Turing’s “The Chemical Basis of Morphogenesis.
+Collaboration: Durham University BioSciences Institute / Professor Andrew Krause on Alan Turing’s “The Chemical Basis of Morphogenesis.
 (2023 -2025)

 Studied Fine Art practices (Art & Science) at Central Saint Martins (2021-23) and Norwich School of Art at Masters and Bachelor levels.